-But the superstition I’m looking the most forward to taking care of as we ring in the new year is the traditional New Year’s kiss.
-Grab your sweetheart and be sure to give them a warm, loving embrace and kiss as the clock strikes midnight to ensure love and prevent a year full of coldness.
+But the superstition I’m looking forward to taking care of as we ring in the new year is the traditional New Year’s kiss.
+Grab your sweetheart and give them a warm, loving embrace and kiss as the clock strikes midnight to ensure love and prevent a year full of coldness.

-These are just the tip of the iceberg, but will certainly start your year off just right.
-Or at least my grandparent’s would think so.
+These are just the tip of the iceberg, but they will undoubtedly start your year off just right.
+Or at least my grandparents would think so.